jwhite37/csc253Midterm/README.md

 The Python interpreter loads the function name ( in our case `add` ) and two argumeents ( in our case `1` and `2` ) to the value satck.

-Then the interpreter follows `CALL_FUNCTION` to make a frame out of the `PyFunctionObject` with the name `add` and evaluates it in `ceval.c`'s main loop.
-Which finishes by putting returned Objects on to the value stack.
-In our case `CALL_FUNCTION` puts an `PyIntObject` (whose value slot is set to 3) back to the value stack.
+Then the interpreter follows `CALL_FUNCTION` to make a `PyFrameObject` out of the `PyFunctionObject` with the name `add` and evaluates it in `ceval.c`'s main loop.
+The bytecode finishes by putting a returned Object on to the value stack.
+In our case `CALL_FUNCTION` puts a `PyIntObject` (whose value slot is set to 3) on to the value stack.

-The `PRINT_ITEM` bytecode tells the Python Interpreter to pop the `PyIntObject` off of the value stack and print its value out.
+The `PRINT_ITEM` bytecode tells the Python Interpreter to pop the `PyIntObject` off of the value stack and print its value to standard output and `PRINT_NEWLINE` prints out a newline character.

-Python interpreter loads in the `PyIntObject` to the value stack so that it could be used by the following `RETURN_VALUE` bytecode.
+Python interpreter then loads in the `None` PyObject to the value stack so that it could be used by the following `RETURN_VALUE` bytecode.

 At last, the `RETURN_VALUE` bytecode instructs the Python interpreter to return the top of the stack object (which in our case is the PyIntObject we loaded in from `LOAD_CONSTANT`) to the caller.

 The most interesting parts of the above bytecode are `MAKE_FUNCTION` and `CALL_FUNCTION`.
-We are going to elaborate them individually.
+We are going to elaborate on them individually below.

 `MAKE_FUNCTION` Walkthrough
 ===========================